ydrive/EasySynth/README.md

 ### Camera rig ROS JSON file

-Camera rig JSON files contain spatial data that includes 5 fields for each rig camera:
+Camera rig JSON files contain spatial data that includes 4 fields for each rig camera:

 - `intrinsics` - Camera intrinsics matrix
-- `coord_sys` - Type of the coordinate system, Unreal `FRU` system is required
 - `rotation` - Rotation quaternion relative to the rig origin
 - `translation` - Translation vector relative to the rig origin
 - `sensor_size` - Sensor width and height in pixels, used to calculate camera FOV

-FRU stands for the coordinate system in which:
+The used coordinate system axis orientations are:

 - X-axis points forward (along the camera view direction)
 - Y-axis points right